 How does Inaccurate GA4 Data Affect Businesses?

 Incorrect data in GA4 can quietly lead to significant business losses.
-Understand how that plays out in real situations with examples:
+These examples can help you understand how weak GA4 accuracy affects your business decisions:

 - Misleading Campaign Performance